-Contingent consideration and bonus relates to the Incentive Payment Amount on the acquisition of Case Funding.
-This amount represented the fair value of the contingent consideration payable at December 31.
+Contingent consideration and bonus relates to the Incentive Payment Amount (as defined below) on the acquisition of Case Funding.
 The consideration is payable in the event that Case Funding's normalized net income ("NNI") for the 25th through 36th months following the Acquisition Date (June 10, 2011) achieves the targeted amount of approximately U.S.\$4.7 million (the "Targeted Amount"), whereby an amount of U.S.\$1.4 million (the "Incentive Payment Amount") (or an identical percentage adjusted portion of the Incentive Payment Amount if NNI is less than, but at least 90% of, the Targeted Amount) will be paid no later than the 38th month.
 It was determined at December 31, 2012 that the probability that the Targeted Amount would be reached was minimal.